 Difference Between Entrepreneur and Intrapreneur

 An Entrepreneur is an individual who introduces an innovative idea, develops a suitable business strategy, and takes the required risks to establish a new business.
-They are more motivated by creativity and original ideas than working with already existing business strategies.
+They are more motivated by creativity and original ideas than by working with already existing business strategies.
+For those interested in this path, pursuing a career as Entrepreneur allows you to build creativity and strategic thinking abilities.
+Also, enrolling in Entrepreneurship Courses is highly useful to develop key skills to succeed in this field.

 • Innovative and creative